adambabik/js-starter-kit/README.md

 # JavaScript Project Start Kit

-This project contains all necessary configuration files and is supposed to be a starting point for a new JavaScript project.
+JavaScript Project Start Kit contains optimized configuration files for various tools used while developing JavaScript projects.

+The main goal behind it is to speed up the initial phase of creating a new project including setting up a directory structure, building tools, JS linter, npm config file and other.

 ## Configuration files